arow-oss/arow.info-blog/preprocessed-site/posts/2017-03-25-servant-on-heroku.markdown

 ### Restart the App

-Now that the PostgreSQL database is up and running, let's try restarting our application:
+Now that the PostgreSQL database is up and running, let's try restarting the
+application:

 ```sh
 $ heroku ps:restart
 ```

-Now that it has been restarted, let's take a look at the application logs again:
+Let's take a look at the application logs again:

 ```sh
 $ heroku logs